Uberi/University-Notes/GENE123/GENE123.md

 Clearly, $V$ is constant across all elements, so $V = I_xR_{eq} = I_x\frac{R_1 R_2}{R_1 + R_2} = I_1R_1 = I_2 R_2$.

 Solving, we get that the current flowing through $R_1$ is $I_1 = \frac{R_2}{R_1 + R_2}I_x$.

+To find the energy transferred over some time interval, we need to find the power and integrate it to find the energy.

+If the current comes out of the positive terminal of a circuit element, it is supplying power.
+If it goes into the positive terminal, the circuit element is adsorbing power.